The Reading Subject Leader is: Miss J Wilson

 Phonics is an important daily lesson in each class from Nursery through to Year 2.
 The school follows the government’s ‘Letters and Sounds’ scheme which helps children to hear, discriminate, read and write individual sounds and words.
 Phonics is combined with the school’s structured reading scheme to ensure that all children develop the skills of reading as quickly as possible.
 Every June the Year One pupils take the National Phonics Screening Check and last year the children at Girnhill achieved above the national average in this test.

 Every child is included in a Guided Reading group and works with their class teacher to develop their reading skills.
 We carefully track children’s progress in reading so that any children who need extra support are quickly identified and provided with the help they need.
-One of the main ways we provide this additional support is through our ‘Early Birds’ reading club where children have breakfast every day and then work in small groups to develop their confidence with reading.
+One of the main ways we provide this additional support is through our ‘Early Birds’ reading club where children work in small groups to develop their confidence with reading.

 Children’s social, moral, spiritual and cultural development is supported through reading as books provide children with opportunities to reflect on their own experiences, explore issues of right and wrong and learn more about cultural diversity.